Drum roll please! Here they are: HLS’s newest contributors. We can’t wait to hear how they will “hack” library school!

 Emily Wros is pursuing her MS/LIS at the University of Illinois Urbana-Champaign.
 Her undergraduate degree is in History, and her career goal is to become a reference librarian in a public library.
 Emily’s other, secret goal is to be recruited into a society of radical underground librarians who hold clandestine meetings at the British Museum.
 Emily spent several years organizing the backroom stock of a retail store, until one day she realized she could do that with books instead.
 When not studying or defending the Dewey Decimal System, you can find Emily reading about the late nineteenth century and conducting amateur reviews of all the bakeries in town.

-Allison is an MLIS student at the University of Maryland.
-She is specializing in Diversity and Inclusion and also pursuing a Graduate Certificate in Critical Theory.
+Allison is an MLIS student at the University of Maryland, specializing in Diversity and Inclusion.
 Allison is a staff member in the Reference and Instruction department of the University of Maryland, Baltimore County (UMBC) Library.
 She has a BA in English Literature and Political Science, and an MA in Legal and Ethical Studies; as well as previous work experience in higher ed and public libraries.
 Allison is passionate about interdisciplinarity, information literacy, equity, and critical pedagogy.
 When she’s not geeking out over all things library, Allison teaches yoga, enjoys rock climbing, tends a small flock of chickens in her urban backyard, and spends enormous amounts of time creating a life with her 4 children under the age of 7.

 I am in the business of creating order from chaos.
 With over a decade of experience in the technology industry, I am currently a data manager at Verizon, organizing digital information to solve human resource, operations, sales, and marketing problems.
 One of my favorite aspects of my job is working with people – understanding user needs, bridging technical and business teams, and providing training.
 I am a prospective MLIS student and am hoping to increase expertise in the areas of knowledge management, information consulting, digital asset management, and master data management.
 I practice yoga, dance, and do art projects for fun.